HerrDextro/Lernperiode-11/README.md

 }
 ```
 The two main learning methods, "Opposed" and "Koch" are the ones im going to use, I will later add a toggle to choose where it recommends the Koch method, however for now ill use the opposed method since its how I learned.
+Note for Colic: To do things properly I really should take some more time, and will therefore not commit all of todays code yet